Whoa, Nelly!: Critical reception

 Whoa, Nelly! was well received by critics for its eccentric, yet intriguing instrumentations as well as Furtado's vocals.
 It currently holds a score of 79 from Metacritic.
-Slant magazine called it "a delightful and refreshing antidote to the army of 'pop princesses' and rap-metal bands that had taken over popular music at the turn of the millennium."
-The sound of the album was strongly influenced by musicians who had traversed cultures and "the challenge of making heartfelt, emotional music that's upbeat and hopeful."
-Stephen Thomas Erlewine of AllMusic gave a positive review while commenting that "Furtado is a restless vocalist, skitting and scatting with abandon, spitting out rapid repetitions, bending notes, and frequently indulging in melismas." and also stating that "Whoa, Nelly! unfolds as a rewarding, promising debut."
-Rolling Stone gave Whoa, Nelly! a positive review calling it a "wild-ass pop go-go, filled with songs that pursue adventure yet could still make the hit parades."
-Q listed Whoa, Nelly! as one of the best 50 albums of 2001.
+Critics noted that the sound of the album was strongly influenced by musicians who had traversed cultures and "the challenge of making heartfelt, emotional music that's upbeat and hopeful."
+David Browne from Entertainment Weekly gave Whoa, Nelly! a positive review, calling it a consistently engaging debut that blends R&B, world music, and electronic influences into a distinctive pop style.
+He highlighted tracks such as "I'm Like a Bird" and "Turn Off the Light" as standout examples of its melodic and inventive production.
+Overall, he praised the album's energy and individuality as setting it apart from mainstream pop.
+Sal Cinquemani from Slant magazine called it "a delightful and refreshing antidote to the army of "pop princesses" and rap-metal bands that had taken over popular music at the turn of the millennium."
+Stephen Thomas Erlewine of AllMusic also gave a positive review while commenting that "Furtado is a restless vocalist, skitting and scatting with abandon, spitting out rapid repetitions, bending notes, and frequently indulging in melismas," also stating that "Whoa, Nelly! unfolds as a rewarding, promising debut."